CInFAA/DISS/README.md

 - A more definitive version of the script.
 - New parameters of each region (foE2,h'E2,foF3, etc) [F3 parameters aren't fully included yet].
-- DIGION data, Raspberry based method (IPS-42), LISN OX ionograms (VIPIR) and analogic ionograms (C series, Old IPS-42, etc) are scalable.
+- DIGION data, Raspberry based method (IPS-42), LISN OX ionograms (VIPIR) and analog ionograms (C series, Old IPS-42, etc) are scalable.
 - A couple changes in the GUI and trace method.